Packet Capture Overview

 • Failure Reason: Provides a brief description of the failure.

-This systematic approach to file naming enhances the manageability and usability of captured packet data, enabling network administrators to efficiently diagnose and resolve network issues.
+This systematic approach to file naming enhances the manageability and usability of captured packet data, allowing network administrators to efficiently diagnose and resolve network issues.

-Suppose a packet capture is initiated due to an authentication timeout for a client device with the MAC address 00:1A:2B:3C:4D:5E.
+For example, imagine a Proactive PCAP is initiated because of an authentication timeout for a client device with the MAC address 00:1A:2B:3C:4D:5E.
 The hash value generated is "X1Y2Z3", the failure step is "Auth", and the failure reason is "Timeout".
-The resulting file name might look something like this:
+The resulting file name may look similar to this:

 00:1A:2B:3C:4D:5E_X1Y2Z3_Auth_Timeout

-Select the client hyperlink and it will take you to the Client details page.
-This page will have Timeline and Stored Captures Tab.
-Select Timeline
+Select the client hyperlink under the Name column and it will take you to the client details page.
+This page will have Timeline and Stored Captures tabs.
+Select the Timeline tab.

-This Timeline page will display a comprehensive list of all events that have occurred for this specific client.
-It serves as a detailed chronological record, providing a clear view of the client's connectivity history, including any issues or anomalies that have been detected.
+The Timeline tab will display a comprehensive list of all events that have occurred for the selected client.
+The Timeline tab provides a detailed chronological record of the selected client's connectivity history, including any issues or anomalies that have been detected.

-Additionally, a Packet Capture Filter is available on this page, allowing you to refine the displayed events to only include those that have associated packet capture files triggered by Proactive Packet Capture.
+Packet Capture filter option is available on this page.
+This filter allows you to refine the displayed events to only include those that have associated packet capture files gathered by Proactive PCAP.

 Switches

-- Output: Select how the capture should be displayed; view output or download .pcap.
+• Output: Select how the capture should be displayed; view output below or download .pcap.

-- Verbosity: Select the level of the packet capture (only available when viewing the output to the directly to Dashboard).
+• Verbosity: Select the level of the packet capture (only available when view output below is selected as the Output option).

 A switch has the ability to run a packet capture on one or more switch ports at a time.
 Switch port mirroring can also be used for a longer duration capture.
-Please see this link for switch port mirroring configuration.
+Packet Captures and Port Mirroring on the MS Switch contains more information about switch port mirroring configuration.

-There is currently no capture size limit, besides a capture time of a maximum 60 seconds.
+There is currently no capture size limit, except a maximum capture time of 60 seconds.
 Data is streamed live directly from the switch source interface(s) to the user's browser session (over HTTPS, 443).
 If there is more traffic being captured than the internet connection allows, the capture may be incomplete.
 In this case, a switch port mirror (span) is recommended.

-Note that packet captures on access switch ports may show an 802.1q VLAN tag on ingress and egress traffic.
-This behavior is a consequence of how packet captures are performed on MS switches.
+Packet captures on access switch ports may show an 802.1q VLAN tag on ingress and egress traffic.
+This is a consequence of how packet captures are performed on Meraki MS switches.

-The Meraki MS120 and MS125 series switches do not support Dashboard-based packet captures on network switch ports connected to other Meraki MS switches within the same Dashboard Network.
+The Meraki MS120 and MS125 series switches do not support dashboard based packet captures on network switch ports connected to other MS switches within the same dashboard network.

 WAN Appliances and Teleworker Gateways